 LLM Performance Predictors are good initializers for Architecture Search

-Large language models (LLMs) have become an integral component in solving a wide range of NLP tasks.
-In this work, we explore a novel use case of using LLMs to build performance predictors (PP): models that, given a specific deep neural network architecture, predict its performance on a downstream task.
-We design PP prompts for LLMs consisting of: (i) role: description of the role assigned to the LLM, (ii) instructions: set of instructions to be followed by the LLM to carry out performance prediction, (iii) hyperparameters: a definition of each architecture-specific hyperparameter and (iv) demonstrations: sample architectures along with their efficiency metrics and 'training from scratch' performance.
-For machine translation (MT) tasks, we discover that GPT-4 with our PP prompts (LLM-PP) can predict the performance of architecture with a mean absolute error matching the SOTA and a marginal degradation in rank correlation coefficient compared to SOTA performance predictors.
-Further, we show that the predictions from LLM-PP can be distilled to a small regression model (LLM-Distill-PP).
-LLM-Distill-PP models surprisingly retain the performance of LLM-PP largely and can be a cost-effective alternative for heavy use cases of performance estimation.
-Specifically, for neural architecture search (NAS), we propose a Hybrid-Search algorithm for NAS (HS-NAS), which uses LLM-Distill-PP for the initial part of search, resorting to the baseline predictor for rest of the search.
-We show that HS-NAS performs very similar to SOTA NAS across benchmarks, reduces search hours by 50% roughly, and in some cases, improves latency, GFLOPs, and model size.
+In this work, we utilize Large Language Models (LLMs) for a novel use case: constructing Performance Predictors (PP) that estimate the performance of specific deep neural network architectures on downstream tasks.
+We create PP prompts for LLMs, comprising (i) role descriptions, (ii) instructions for the LLM, (iii) hyperparameter definitions, and (iv) demonstrations presenting sample architectures with efficiency metrics and `training from scratch' performance.
+In machine translation (MT) tasks, GPT-4 with our PP prompts (LLM-PP) achieves a SoTA mean absolute error and a slight degradation in rank correlation coefficient compared to baseline predictors.
+Additionally, we demonstrate that predictions from LLM-PP can be distilled to a compact regression model (LLM-Distill-PP), which surprisingly retains much of the performance of LLM-PP. This presents a cost-effective alternative for resource-intensive performance estimation.
+Specifically, for Neural Architecture Search (NAS), we introduce a Hybrid-Search algorithm (HS-NAS) employing LLM-Distill-PP for the initial search stages and reverting to the baseline predictor later.
+HS-NAS performs similarly to SoTA NAS, reducing search hours by approximately 50%, and in some cases, improving latency, GFLOPs, and model size.
+The code can be found at: https://github.com/UBC-NLP/llmas.

 PDF Abstract